wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 };
 ```

 This hook provides the helper callbacks for the other cart mutations.
-These mutations are the ones that affect the cart and not cart items, at least not directly, like `applyCoupon`.
+These mutations are the ones that effect the cart and not the cart items, at least not directly, like `applyCoupon`.

 ## Step 2: Create the `/cart` page